jeremy-shannon/jeremy-shannon.github.io/_posts/2017-03-03-udacity-sdcnd-advanced-lane-finding.md

 I probably went to greater lengths than necessary to get my perspective transform *juuuust right* (making straight lines perfectly vertical in the resulting birds-eye view), but since the transform is reversed according to the same rules it probably didn't matter much in the end.

 Next, I explored a few different color transforms and gradient thresholds to try to isolate the lane lines and produce a binary image with 1s (white) where a lane line exists and 0s (black) everywhere else.
 This was easily the most delicate part of the process, and very sensitive to lighting conditions and discolorations (not to mention those damn white cars!) on the road.
 I won't bore you with the details; suffice it to say this is where I spent most of my time on this project.
-In the end I combined a threshold on the B channel of the [Lab colorspace](https://en.wikipedia.org/wiki/Lab_color_space) to extract yellow lines and the L channel of the [HLS colorspace](https://en.wikipedia.org/wiki/HSL_and_HSV) to extract the whites.
+In the end I combined a threshold on the B channel of the [Lab colorspace](https://en.wikipedia.org/wiki/Lab_color_space) to extract yellow lines and a threshold on the L channel of the [HLS colorspace](https://en.wikipedia.org/wiki/HSL_and_HSV) to extract the whites.
 Here's what each of those looks like:

 ![alt text][im08]